naorella/GIS_showcase/CardinalConnect.md

-# Connecting Intersection Road Data with Roads Surrounding It
+# Connecting Intersection Data with the Roads Surrounding It

 An Issue with the previous analysis (Analysis.ipynb) is the the traffic data was tied to intersections
 and not the road themselves.
 This makes sense for when the data was recorded, as intersections allow for multiple